membraneframework/membrane_demo/webrtc_to_hls/README.md

 You may be asked to install `Hex` and then `rebar3`.

-In order to run the demo, type:
+To run the demo, type:

 ```shell
 mix phx.server